*Updated November 24th, 2025

 Gambrel Roof Tiny Home or ADU Designs

 If you’re working with a smaller space—like a tiny home or an accessory dwelling unit (ADU)—a gambrel roof can be a total game-changer.
-That classic barn-style shape doesn’t just look cool, it actually gives you way more usable space inside, especially up top where headroom can be tight.
+That classic barn-style roof doesn’t just look cool, it actually gives you way more usable space inside, especially up top where headroom can be tight.

 Solar Gambrel Roof Options